 For students who accept, they are agreeing to an in violation outcome for the charge(s).

 For students who contest, the matter will be referred to an Academic Integrity Panel (AIP).
 After the completion of the AIP, a respondent will receive a decision of not in violation for all charges or in violation for some or all of the charges.

 Sanctions will be issued to respondents found in violation for some or all of their charges.
 Violations of the Code of Academic Integrity have typical outcomes and sanctions, although there is flexibility in the assignment of sanctions.

-- Minimum sanction recommendation: failure of the assignment in question
+- Typical sanction recommendation: failure of the assignment in question

-- Minimum sanction recommendation: failure of the course, includes transcript notation
+- Typical sanction recommendation: failure of the course, includes transcript notation